teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 core adds a bounded escaped author-prefix count mode for historical parity.
 The mixed `q` and `quote` dispatch remains untouched until a separate decision defines quote-write authorization and rollback.

+MB749 closes the compatibility-dispatch phase.
+All 238 public and 94 private built-ins carry executable CODE handlers in `CommandRegistry`; public and private dispatch call only the resolved registry entry.
+The duplicate `%command_map` and `%command_table` paths are removed.
+The manifest protocol name `legacy-public-fallback` remains stable for MB745/MB748 packages, but its implementation now captures the eligible built-in registry handler at mount time and restores the exact entry on unload.
+This changes no command output, activation policy, private configuration or database state.